 Everything that sits on your counter can reside on this storage rack.
 Even transferring utensils and dish racks onto it will create extra counter space in your tiny kitchen.
 The same goes for fruits and vegetables that don’t belong in the fridge.
 Basically, with this thing over the sink, you can get as creative as you want with storage and it will still result in one thing – more kitchen counter space.
 Cheers to that!

 Do you want additional kitchen counter space on demand?
 Your wish is my command.

 This folding kitchen counter can be set up every time you cook.
 This way, you get more space in your tiny kitchen to do the prepping and cutting.
 Afterward, just fold it and store it under the bed or behind the kitchen door.

 Alternatively, you can keep it around as a small rolling kitchen island.
 With two additional bottom shelves and a solid iron frame, you can load it with 100 lbs worth of stuff.

 It would also do a great job as a buffet on wheels or a bar island whenever you have some guests over.

-If your kitchen has little to no floor space, this foldable kitchen island is ideal.
+If your tiny kitchen has little to no floor space, this foldable kitchen island is ideal.
 You get an additional work surface whenever you need it without permanently cluttering an already crowded space.

 Additionally, it gives you plenty of new storage space and can double as a cutting board, microwave, or slow cooker stand.